tudat-team/tudatpy/docs/tudatpy/source/dynamics/environment_setup/vehicle_systems.rst

 and added to the associated :class:`~tudatpy.dynamics.environment.Body` object based on the settings object, which can be retrieved using the :attr:`~tudatpy.dynamics.environment.Body.system_models` attribute.
 The ``VehicleSystems`` contains (among various other models) the macromodel properties of the body.

-The current panels in Tudat allow a list of panels to be defined, with the geometrical properties of panel :math:`i` defined by the surface normal vector :math:`\hat{\mathbf{n}}_{i}` and the surface area :math:`A_{i}`.
-Note that, since the panel shape or location is not yet defined, computing torques due to surface forces, or incorporating shadowing into the panel force calculation, is not yet supported.
+The current panels in Tudat allow a list of panels to be defined, with the minimal geometrical properties of panel :math:`i` defined by the surface normal vector :math:`\hat{\mathbf{n}}_{i}` and the surface area :math:`A_{i}`.
+Another way to completely define the geometry of a panel in space is by defining its three vertices
+(triangles allow for speed-ups at the algorithm level), a rotation frame and its origin in the body-fixed frame, allowing for the computation of self-shadowing (SSH) and panelled aerodynamic coefficients.
+Due to the complexity of manually defining each triangular panel, this option is available only by loading a full macromodel.

 The panel surface normal may be defined in either the body-fixed frame :math:`\mathcal{B}` of the vehicle, or to a 'vehicle-part-fixed frame'
 :math:`\mathcal{F}_{j}`.
 A 'vehicle part' is defined as a part of the vehicle that can move/rotate w.r.t. the body-fixed frame of the